 - Click Save.

-Note While editing a saved custom template, you can still add attributes by clicking +.
+While editing a saved custom instance, you can still add attributes by clicking +.

-To delete a metadata template from a file:
+To delete a metadata instance from a file:

-- Click the metadata template you want to delete.
-Box displays a pencil icon to the right of the template's name.
+- Click the metadata instance you want to delete.
+Box displays a pencil icon to the right of the instance's name.

 - Click the pencil icon.